-- 3. Loosen the three screws on the end of the pump body to remove the pump body or impeller cover, depending on construction (Figure 4-5). - 4.
+- 3. Loosen the three screws on the end of the pump body to remove the pump body or impeller cover, depending on construction (Figure 4-7). - 4.
 Remove the impeller.
-An impeller removal tool may be necessary to pull the impeller off the shaft. - 5.
+An impeller removal tool may be necessary to pull the impeller off the shaft.
+Note: If vanes have broken off the impeller, check for and cleanout pieces that may have lodged in the heat exchanger. - 5.
 Install the new impeller.
-It helps to twist the impeller while squeezing it into the housing.
-Note: It will be necessary to check for and cleanout pieces of the impeller from the heat exchanger if vanes have broken off. - 6.
-To provide initial lubrication and better pump suction before water reaches the pump, wet the inside of the pump and impeller with water, soap solution or a silicone lubricant.
+To ease installation and provide initial lubrication and better pump suction before water reaches the pump, wet the inside of the pump and impeller with water, soap solution or a silicone lubricant.
+It also helps to twist the impeller while squeezing it into the housing.

-ACAUTION Do not lubricate the impeller with grease or oil or other petroleum products because they are known to chemically attack impeller materials.
+▲ CAUTION Do not lubricate the impeller with grease or oil or other petroleum products because they are known to chemically attack impeller materials.

-- 7. Secure the cover or pump body and O-ring. - 8.
-Fill the sea water strainer for faster priming at startup if it is above the water line. - 9.
+- 6. Secure the cover or pump body and O-ring. - 7.
+Fill the sea water strainer for faster priming at startup if it is above the water line. - 8.
 Open the sea valve, reconnect the battery cables (negative [-] last) and start the genset.
 The genset will shut down within a few seconds if there is no raw water flow and Fault Code No. 7 (p.
 9-5) will be declared.
 If it shuts down, find out why, remove any blockage and restart the genset.

-FIGURE 4-5.
+FIGURE 4-7.
 TYPICAL RAW WATER PUMPS